Is IT outsourcing the right choice for growing businesses?

 IT outsourcing takes the work of an in-house IT department and hands it over to a third party, who has the time, skills and experience to manage it.
-There are many reasons why an SME may look at IT outsourcing.
+There are many reasons why your business may look at IT outsourcing.
 Before making a decision they should consider these six things to make sure it’s the right solution.

 1. What are your reasons for considering IT outsourcing?